|

 - CIAN:

-the son-in-law of Brian
+the son-in-law of Brian Boru.

-- CIANAN
+- CIANÁN:

-the Gaelic word ciar "black" and a diminutive suffix.
+- CIARÁN: Irish name composed of Gaelic ciar "black" and a diminutive

 - CILLIAN:

-Gaelic word ceallach "strife, war."
+Irish byname composed of Gaelic ceallach "strife,

-(Cillín): Variant of Irish Cillian,
+spelling of Irish Cillian,

 meaning "little warrior."

-- CINNEIDIGH
+- CINNÉIDIGH:

 composed of the elements ceann "head"